 - a.
-Loosen locking ring for viewfinder support bracket at the front of the camera handle.
+Loosen locking ring f of viewfinder support bracket at the front of the camera handle.
 (As seen from the rear of the camera, turning the locking ring counterclockwise moves it towards the handle.) - b.
 Slide the viewfinder onto the viewfinder support bracket. - c.
 Tighten the locking ring by turning it clockwise (as seen from rear) so that the viewfinder is mounted securely to the support. - d.
-Connect the viewfinder cable to the viewfinder connector socket 3 at the top right of the camera. - e.
-Slide the microphone holder 4 onto the viewfinder and secure with the knurled screw 5.
+Connect the viewfinder cable to the viewfinder connector socket (at the top right of the camera. - e.
+Slide the microphone holder (4) onto the viewfinder and secure with the knurled screw (5).

-Always fit the microphone holder a as it functions as a safety stop for the viewfinder.
+Always fit the microphone holder (4) as it functions as a safety stop for the viewfinder.

 f.
-To improve the comfort of the skin contact when using the viewfinder, fit the soft cover to the rubber eyepiece.
+To improve the comfort of the skin contact when using the viewfinder, fit the eye piece cover 3 to the rubber eyepiece.